LogCreative/801CS/README.md

 ## Objective

 - This program is a micro system based on batch files, which is editable without any compilation.
 This **SoB** (System on Batch) method is a glimpse of my two other systems (DSS, FS).
-- This program shows **how batch files interate with each other** by using condition statements only and giving commands through commandline.
+- This program shows **how batch files interate with each other** by using condition statements only.
+You can give commands through commandline.
 - This program shows three machenism for a system based on batch: **check,backup and uninstall**.
 A good practice for file manipulation.
-The **settings** are embeddingly **saved** in those batch files (modify the original code file to realize the customazation).
+The **settings** are embeddingly **saved** in those batch files (modify the original code file to realize the customization).
 - This program uses an external program **image.exe** to **show images on terminals**.

 ## Compilation